 Founded in 2012, Faropoint is a U.S. real estate investment firm that focuses on last mile industrial real estate

-- Acquiring Urban Distribution Centers at high Volume that are below the institutional radar due to size, placing us as one of the top buyers on our active markets
+- Acquiring Urban Distribution Centers at high volume that are below the institutional radar due to size, placing us as one of the top buyers in our active markets

 - Our proprietary data platform gives us a competitive edge enhancing our acquisition methodology